HomeBlogFederal Government Audiometric Testing Platform Procurement Guide

 Federal Procurement·10 min read·Updated 2025

 Federal agencies procuring audiometric testing platforms for hearing conservation programs face requirements that don’t apply to private-sector purchasers: federal information security standards (FISMA), Privacy Act compliance, Section 508 accessibility, and agency-specific acquisition procedures.
-This guide maps the functional requirements a platform must satisfy to comply with 29 CFR 1910.95, the federal records security requirements it must meet, and the procurement vehicles available for federal acquisition of audiometric testing services and platforms.
+This guide maps the functional requirements a platform must satisfy to comply with 29 CFR 1910.95, the federal records security requirements it must meet, and the procurement vehicles available.

 Federal vs. Commercial Platform Requirements

 A commercial audiometric platform may satisfy OSHA 1910.95 for private employers.
 For federal agencies, that’s necessary but not sufficient.
-Federal platforms must also satisfy Privacy Act, HIPAA as implemented for federal agencies, FISMA security controls, Section 508 accessibility, and federal records retention and transfer requirements.
+Federal platforms must also satisfy Privacy Act, HIPAA as implemented for federal agencies, FISMA, Section 508, and federal records retention and transfer requirements.

 5